 Use a neti pot – but avoid the “dangers.”
 For everyone who might not know, a neti pot is a device from India, which is simple to use and very practical, in addition to being a great tool for staying healthy.
 A neti pot is a little container which holds warm saline water which you use to wash out your nasal cavities and sinuses.
 Basically you run the warm water through your nose for several minutes.
 Of course avoid the dangers of using it wrong (the worst thing you can do with it is to get some fluid in your inner ear possibly causing an infection, but otherwise, it is harmless) and make sure you know what you are doing ahead of time, which reminds me of a story…

 A friend of mine is a Tibetan Buddhist monk (from Puerto Rico).
 He told me of the first time he used a neti pot, which I will never forget.
 He said that he did not know what he was doing, and that the sounds of his gurgling and sputtering (drowning) in the bathroom were so intense that his roommate called the ambulance thinking he was in serious trouble.
 Moral of the story is to not breath through your nose as you are using the neti pot.
-You definitely want to avoid that!
+(And let your housemates know that you are using it…) You definitely want to avoid that!

 If you feel yourself becoming worn down or notice flu-like symptoms coming on, you can steam using essential oils.
 Again, just as a reminder, I am not a doctor or in any way licensed to dispense advice, so please check with your health professional before trying any of these techniques.
 However, this one really helps you feel better (and the worst thing that can happen is that you use too much oil and getting slight heated / flushed sensation on your skin)!
 The way this works is to buy a quality essential oil (you don’t need much – see below).
 Then boil a sauce pan full of water – filtered / purified water is best but tap water works just fine.
 Put down a towel on the table where you plan to steam, making sure you have the space to lean over the pot, which will go on the towel.
 Then put in two or three drops of your oil – the Young Living Oil blend of Thieves works best, but peppermint, rosemary, basil, thyme, clove or cinnamon oils work fine (any oil that is an antiseptic *** see end of article for a complete list).
 Put a towel over your head which will also cover the pot of steaming essential oils (to trap the vapors for you to breathe in) and now lean over your pot of healthy vapors and breathe deeply for 5 – 10 minutes.
 If you put in too much oil, then, depending on the oil, your skin might burn a little – no problem (just add less in the future).